quantastica/qconvert-js/README.md

 	-i, --input      Input file
 	-s, --source     Source format.
 Can be: qasm
 	-o, --output     Output file
 	-d, --dest       Destination format.
-Can be one of: qasm, quil, pyquil, quantum-circuit, toaster -w, --overwrite	 Overwrite output file if it already exists
+Can be one of: qasm, quil, pyquil, quantum-circuit, toaster, svg -w, --overwrite  Overwrite output file if it already exists

 ```